 On a season-by-season basis, clubs may decide to grant non-exclusive audio rights (regardless of transmission technology) for their respective home matches to two domestic club media partners (domestic media partners).
 The technical cost charged by the clubs to such domestic media partners must not exceed €1,000 per match.

 At a visiting club’s request, the home club must grant audio rights for the match to up to two of the visiting club's domestic media partners (at technical cost) and/or official club platforms.
 Such a technical cost must not exceed €1,000 per match and the clubs may not charge them any other fee.

 All such domestic media partners and partners selected by UEFA must be provided with appropriate technical facilities and commentary positions in the stadium.

 Furthermore, if requested by visiting clubs, they may conclude reciprocal agreements with such clubs.

-As a general principle, clubs have the right to audio report on their official club platforms, free of charge, UEFA Champions League and playoff matches in which they are participating.
+As a general principle, clubs have the right to audio report on their official club platforms, free of charge, UEFA Europa Conference League matches in which they are participating.
 If in order to exploit such right the official club platform requires access to the stadium and/or other technical facilities, such access and facilities shall be granted free of charge by the home club to the visiting club, subject to availability.